Herbert

 PROFILE FAQ

-Herbert has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally
+Herbert has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally

-No changes can significantly affect a region's performance like modifications to local infrastructure, major projects, and planning initiatives.
+No changes can significantly affect a region's performance like alterations to its local infrastructure, major projects, and planning initiatives.
 AreaSearch has identified zero projects that are expected to impact this area.
-Notable projects include Darwin Renewable Energy Hub, Darwin Corporate Park, Adelaide River Off-Stream Water Storage, and Desert Springs Octopus Renewable Energy Program, with the following list highlighting those most likely to be relevant.
+Notable projects include Darwin Renewable Energy Hub, Darwin Corporate Park, Adelaide River Off-Stream Water Storage, and Desert Springs Octopus Renewable Energy Program.
+The following list specifies those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.